 This course is priced at $60 for non-members and $50 for NSCA members.
 It counts for 0.5 CEUs (5 hours) and discusses marketing options, creating your personal brand/niche, and professionalism for personal trainers.

-NSCA has all of their continuing education courses available via their website.
+NSCA has continuing education courses available via its website.

-Now that you’ve got your course set for more continuing education, if you’re ready to take managing your business to the next level, schedule a demo with the Exercise.com team.
+Now that you’ve got your course set for more continuing education if you’re ready to take managing your business to the next level, schedule a demo today.